How to import markers into locator maps

 You can import lines, areas, and points together in one geo data file.

 You can also customize your markers before importing them, but it's not necessary.
-Your import file can be really simple.
 Here's an example of a valid CSV:

 lon,lat